ricklyon/ricklyon.github.io/_posts/dinner/2023-03-14-grandmere's-chili.md

 title: Grandmere's Chili
 date: 2023-03-14 22:15:00 +0007
 categories: [dinner, soup] # maximum of two comma seperated values, recipes are organized in folders based on the category
-tags: [beans, tomatoes, corn, slow cooker, instant pot]     # tags should always be lowercase
+tags: [beans, tomato, corn, slow cooker, instant pot]     # tags should always be lowercase
 image: \images\grandmeres-chili2.jpg # images should be roughly 2:1 ratio
 pin: false  # pin to the top of homepage
 ---